On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: On transparency of the de Sitter horizon

-the latter boundary behavior may be naturally interpreted as associated with waves passing to ($+$) and from ($-$) the~de~Sitter horizon ($r \sim 1$ or $r^{*} \sim \infty$).
+the boundary behavior may be naturally interpreted as associated with two waves passing to ($+$) and from ($-$) the~de~Sitter horizon respectively.

-After having examined this Scr\"{o}dinger's-like equation, it has become absolutely evident that the quantity such as {\em a reflection coefficient $R_{\epsilon j}$} cannot be correctly determined.
-However, it would not be sufficiently enough if only this single statement had been formulated.
-In so doing, undoubtedly, a bit of vagueness would still remain.
-Because of this, now let us reexamine closely (if not narrowly) an algorithm for calculating such a~quantity $R_{\epsilon j}$ on the~background of the~de~Sitter space-time model.
-For definiteness, let us consider the~case of massless particles.
+After examination of this Scr\"{o}dinger's-like equation, it is clear that the quantity such as {\em a reflection coefficient $R_{\epsilon j}$} cannot be correctly determined.
+However, just to make this statement is not enough, because a bit of vagueness would still remains.

+To clarify the subject, now let us reexamine an algorithm applied in the literature for calculating of such a~quantity as $R_{\epsilon j}$ on the~background of the~de~Sitter space-time model.
+For definiteness and simplicity, let us consider the~case of massless particles.